WeiChiehSu/tutorial_phonon/README.md

 Please Check that VASP or Quantum ESPRESSO is installed on Linux before proceeding with the installation.

-For the tutorial of VASP phonon calculation with Phonopy , please refer to:
+For the tutorial of Phonopy phonon calculation with Phonopy VASP , please refer to:

 https://github.com/WeiChiehSu/tutorial_phonon/tree/main/VASP

-For the tutorial of Quantum ESPRESSO phonon calculation with Phonopy, please refer to:
+For the tutorial of Phonopy phonon calculation with Quantum ESPRESSO, please refer to:

 https://github.com/WeiChiehSu/tutorial_phonon/tree/main/Quantum_Espresso